 As someone who learns through understanding the core concepts at work, I don't encourage memorisation, but instead a full understanding so that you can tackle a given problem in a range of situations, even if the question looks slightly different.
 I will use a wide variety of techniques to teach a concept (anologies, diagrams, etc), until you feel you have fully grasped it.
 We will then go through example questions to test if your new found knowledge has sunk in.

-I also hope to show through the lessons how fun and interesting Maths and Computing can be, exhibiting how building on lower level concepts can lead you to solving interesting mathematical problems or creating high-level computer programs that can complete complex tasks.
+I also hope to show through the lessons how fun and interesting Computing can be, showing how building on simple ideas can lead you to solving interesting mathematical problems or creating cool computer programs that can complete amusing tasks.

 If you have any questions regarding tutoring,or even if you are struggling with a question and just want some quick help, don't hesitate to contact me.
 Remember to include your exam board and include any topics that you are strugging with.